cgeils25/DumbPy/README.md

 This is a personal project I built to help me understand how to write optimized C++ and how to create python wrappers for C++ code with pybind11.

-It's a from-scratch implementation of a numpy-like scientific computing library written with a C++ backend and wrapped with a Python frontend.
+It's a from-scratch implementation of a numpy-like scientific computing library written with a C++ backend and wrapped with a Python frontend, including a full unit testing suite.

 This project has no external dependencies other than the python interpreter itself, GCC, and pybind11.